preetipannu7/Newsletter_2024/Content/ECE/ECE.md

 ![Advisor Session (Machine)](Images/SD2.jpg)

--This event was organized on 11th October 2024.This event was led and supervised by Prof. Shivmanmeet Singh.
+- <div align="jutify">This event was organized on 11th October 2024.This event was led and supervised by Prof. Shivmanmeet Singh.
 The event was coordinated by Savnoor Channi(Convenor ISF) and Dhairya Sobti(Co-Convenor ISF).Sir first talked about Soldering and Desoldering.
-Then a hands on training was done and all the participants did also practice soldering and desoldering.
+Then a hands on training was done and all the participants did also practice soldering and desoldering.</div>

 ----------------------------------------------
 ### Digital Artistry